koenrane/KR-new-site/content/design.md

 ![Demonstrating how the monospace font aligns the x-height and cap-heights of common bigrams like 'Fl'.](https://assets.turntrout.com/static/images/posts/letter_pairs-1.avif)
 Figure: I love sweating the small stuff. :) Notice how aligned "`FlTl`" is!

 My site contains a range of fun fonts which I rarely use.
-For example, the _Lord of the Rings_ font "Tengwar Annatar" - expand the callout for _Namárië_ (Galadriel's Lament).
+For example, the _Lord of the Rings_ font "Tengwar Annatar" renders Elvish glyphs.

 > [!quote]- [_Namárië_: Galadriel's Lament in Lórien](https://www.youtube.com/watch?v=re5_lzlFS9M)
 >